KyriakosOuz/AirQ/README.md

 ## 🤝 License

 MIT License.
-See `LICENSE.md` for details.
+See `LICENSE` for details.